 - be submitted only to the Court, either by mailing the objection to Clerk of Court, United States District Court, Northern District of California, 450 Golden Gate Avenue, San Francisco, CA, or by filing it in person at any location of the United States District Court for the Northern District of California; and

-- must be postmarked or filed on or before April 5, 2023.
+- Objections to the Settlement must be postmarked or filed on or before April 5, 2023.
+Objections to the Fee and Cost Motion must be postmarked or filed on or before May 8, 2023.

 Objecting is simply telling the Court that you don’t like something about the settlement.
 If you are part of the Settlement Class, you can object to the settlement only if you stay in the Settlement Class (do not exclude yourself).
 Excluding yourself from the settlement is telling the Court that you don’t want to be part of the settlement.
 If you exclude yourself from the settlement, you cannot object to the settlement because it no longer affects you.